eagurin/AI-Conversation-Flow/README.md

 Program for dialogue between the user and the voice assistant AI assistant.
 Implemented in Python using the grpc library.

+## About

+The program realizes a [conversation flow](https://www.acrwebsite.org/volumes/7030/volumes/v11/NA-11) with openAI-engine and telephony.

+It is implemented in the form of a script based on the [Tinkoff STT](https://tinkoff.ru/developer/speechkit/) and [Tinkoff TTS](https://tinkoff.ru/developer/speechkit/) services.

 ## Dependencies

 - [Python 3.10](https://www.python.org/downloads/)